YanjunLIU-ac/yanjunliu-ac.github.io/_pages/projects.md

 + hybrid force-impedance control
 + reactive manipulability-maximizing motion control
 + motion control of rigid-flexible integrated and soft instruments
-+ etc.

 The kinematically redundant Emika Frank Panda manipulator is used to study.
-Currently, our work targets the following two applications:
+Our work targets the following two applications:

 (a) QP-based admittance control in hands-on RA-MIS